Adamm00/IPSet_ASUS/README.md

 #### IoT Isolation

 IoT WAN blocking applies to devices in the Skynet IoT IPSet.
-When enabled, their forwarded WAN traffic is blocked except for ICMP, the configured TCP/UDP ports, and traffic routed through active OpenVPN or WireGuard server interfaces.
+When enabled, their forwarded WAN traffic is blocked except for the configured TCP/UDP ports and traffic routed through OpenVPN or WireGuard server interfaces.
+Traffic between local bridges remains subject to Merlin's access controls; Skynet does not override LAN isolation.
 By default, UDP port 123 remains available for NTP time synchronization; accurate device time is required by certificates, secure connections and scheduled activity.
 The default can be replaced with up to 15 custom ports or disabled entirely.
 The saved device list and the blocking switch are managed independently.

 - `firewall settings iot ban 192.168.1.50 192.168.1.60` - Add one or more IPv4 addresses or CIDR ranges to the IoT list.
-- `firewall settings iot unban 192.168.1.50 192.168.1.60` - Remove one or more IPv4 addresses or CIDR ranges from the IoT list.
+- `firewall settings iot unban 192.168.1.50 192.168.1.60` - Remove one or more IPv4 addresses or CIDR ranges from the IoT list and clear their recorded IoT blocks.
+Other traffic records are retained.
 - `firewall settings iot enable|disable` - Start or pause IoT WAN blocking without clearing the saved device list.
 - `firewall settings iot view` - Display detected clients, their IoT state, and the current allowed protocol and ports.
 - `firewall settings iot ports 123 124 125` - Replace the allowed WAN port list.
 Ports must be between 1 and 65535, with a maximum of 15 entries.
 - `firewall settings iot ports default` - Allow only UDP port 123 for NTP time synchronization.
 - `firewall settings iot ports none` - Allow no TCP or UDP WAN ports.
-ICMP and active VPN server-interface exceptions remain available.
+Local bridge traffic and VPN server-interface exceptions remain subject to Merlin's access controls.
 - `firewall settings iot proto udp|tcp|all` - Select the protocol used by a custom allowed-port list.
 - `firewall settings iotlogging enable|disable` - Enable or disable logging for blocked IoT traffic.

 Changing the IoT device list does not enable or disable enforcement.
 Use the master IoT setting in the CLI or WebUI to control blocking.

+Enabling isolation, adding devices while it is enabled, or changing allowed ports/protocol resets the affected devices' existing source-NAT connections so accelerated WAN sessions cannot retain the previous policy.
+Allowed WAN services reconnect normally; other clients and ordinary LAN connections are unaffected.

 #### Logging & Statistics

 - `firewall settings logmode enable|disable` - Enable or disable logging of Skynet blocks.
 Disabling logging hides traffic statistics and pauses scheduled chart generation without removing the WebUI or changing protection.
 Enabling logging restores the statistics schedule.
-- `firewall settings loginvalid enable|disable` - Enable or disable logging of new invalid-state packets handled by the router's drop chain.
+- `firewall settings loginvalid enable|disable` - Enable or disable logging of conntrack INVALID packets handled by the router's drop chain.
+Other rejected new connections are not classified as invalid.
 - `firewall settings logsize 10` - Set the block-log limit in MB.
 The minimum value is 10MB.
 - `firewall settings extendedstats enable|disable` - Add associated domain names to statistics when dnsmasq logs are available.
 - `firewall settings lookupcountry enable|disable` - Enable or disable online country lookups for statistics.